Quad Electroacoustics: Audio products

-The company's first products were released in 1948.
+The company's first major products were released in 1948.
 The QA12 and QA12/P were low-powered mono valve designs.
 This unit's sound quality reproduction was high compared with other products on the market at the time, and was thus adopted for use by the BBC.
+This valve power amplifier featured a cathode-coupled winding dating from 1943, which eventually became the Quad II.
+The QII preamplifier accompanied it.

 Amplification

 Following the mass production of 'stereo' vinyl records in 1958, the QC 22 control unit was developed and released in 1959.
 This was a stereo control unit that was designed to be used with a pair of QUAD II mono power amplifiers.
 To complement the QUAD II, the company also produced AM and FM tuners for use with the QC II & 22 control units.

-The company made the transition to transistor-powered models in 1966 with the "professional" QUAD 50 monoblock which had a tapped transformer output and in 1967 the consumer Quad 33 preamplifier and 303 stereo power amplifier combination.
+The company made the transition to transistor-powered models in 1966 with the "professional" QUAD 50 monobloc which had a tapped transformer output, and in 1967 the consumer Quad 33 preamplifier and 303 stereo power amplifier combination.